owap/tech_talks/cljs_2016june/README.md

 The TL:DW; version of it goes like this: Figwheel watches your codebase, and every time something changes, it *instantly* updates the browser **without refreshing**.
 This is accomplished thanks to Clojure's functional nature and its persistent data structures being a reflection of the UI.
-You'll never need to click click type click click to revert back to an edge case ever again -- you can set the conditions for an edge case directly in your atom, and then test changes to the UI without ever refreshing and losing state.
+You'll never again need to click click type click click to revert back to an edge case -- you can set the conditions for an edge case directly in your atom, and then test changes to the UI without ever refreshing and losing state.

-This feature will save HOURS of developer time every release, and makes for an incredibly positive development experience.
-Developers don't lose flow state, feedback is instantaneous, and as a result, more work gets accomplished in less time.
+This feature will save HOURS of developer time every release, and makes for an incredibly positive (magical) development experience.
+Developers don't break out of flow, feedback is instantaneous, and as a result, more work gets accomplished in less time.

 ## Tools Summary
 The other tools we will be working with are more implementation details than